amiaopensource/av-python-carpentry/_episodes/01-introduction.md

 > ## Exploring the Digitization Projects
 > Take a few minutes to browse through the files you downloaded for this class.
-> They're probably in a folder on your Desktop called `amia19`.
+> They're probably in a folder on your Desktop called `pyforav`.
 >
 > What kind of files are you finding?
 > How would you describe their organization?